 You should also look into the backgrounds of the faculty.
 For this industry, you might want to look at how much experience the instructors have in the field, though there is great value in instructors who are primarily academics.
 If you find that instructors are demonstrating their knowledge through publications and involvement with seminars and conferences, they might not need a robust corporate resume.

 It is also important to research what graduates of the program are doing with their degrees.
 See if you can find out what alumni are doing.
 It might also be interesting to see what sort of alumni networking is facilitated by the school.
 When you are in such a rarefied field as cyber security, it can be very beneficial to keep touch with others from your department.
 If you are planning to study online, investigate what sorts of community building efforts the school makes to connect students with one another during and after graduation.
 The more you collaborate as a student, the better prepared you will be in a working situation, and the more likely you are to make connections that may pay off later in your career.

 The cyber security field is taking off due to the rise in cyber crime.
-In fact, the U.S. Bureau of Labor Statistics projects that job growth for information security analysts will be at 18 percent through 2024 and salaries are likewise good—with the median annual salary resting at $88,890.
+In fact, the U.S. Bureau of Labor Statistics projects that job growth for information security analysts will be at 18 percent through at least 2024, which is much faster than the job growth rate for all other career fields.

 The career paths open to a cyber security professional are many and varied and your cyber security degree will prepare you to work in a number of industries, including information firms, credit and financial institutions, e-commerce companies and government agencies.